Beginner intro (2 minutes)

 agent:<agentId>:<channel>:group:<id>session keys (rooms/channels useagent:<agentId>:<channel>:channel:<id>). - Telegram forum topics add

-:topic:<threadId>to the group id so each topic has its own session. - Direct chats use the main session (or per-sender if configured).
+:topic:<threadId>to the group id so each topic has its own session. - Direct chats use the main session (or per-sender sessions if

 Pattern: personal DMs + public groups (single agent)